manjukiranhc7/sensor_simulator/README.md

 ## Getting started

 Easy system setup using docker-compose.
-All services can be started with just one command "docker-compose up" starts all services and exposes 8000 host port for fastapi app service.
+All services can be started with just one command ```docker-compose up``` starts all services and exposes 8000 host port for fastapi app service.
 Each service has a dockerfile to build images for respective services

 ## Preconditions